JackLau226/FlowchartEditor/README.md

 # Flow Chart Domain-Specific Language (DSL)

-A visual domain-specific language for creating and editing flow diagrams with automatic code generation capabilities.
-This project implements a graphical DSL that allows users to design flow charts with additional features such as simulation and generating scripts.
+~~A visual domain-specific language for creating and editing flow diagrams with automatic code generation capabilities.
+This project implements a graphical DSL that allows users to design flow charts with additional features such as simulation and generating scripts.~~
+I thought I can use JavaScript instead of Java in Eclipse to do the project.
+I made the wrong decision

 ## Overview